Pilatch/easy-element/README.md

 If your styles live in a file ending in `.scss` or `.sass` then easy-element will figure out which preprocesser syntax to use.

-### Partials

-Easy Element understands that partials' file-names start with underscores.
-So you can `@import '_colors.scss';` and whatnot without it trying to build that partial as a separate web component.

 ## Example Elements